 The Company sponsors a defined benefit plan for its inland vessel personnel and shore based tankermen.
 The plan benefits are based on an employee's years of service and compensation.
 The plan assets consist primarily of equity and fixed income securities.
 The Company's pension plan funding strategy is to make annual contributions in amounts equal to or greater than amounts necessary to meet minimum government funding requirements.
-No pension contribution was made in 2018, 2017 or 2016 for the 2018, 2017 and 2016 years.
-The fair value of plan assets was \$269,403,000 and \$294,995,000 at December 31, 2018 and December 31, 2017, respectively.
+No pension contribution was made in 2019, 2018 or 2017 for the 2019, 2018 and 2017 plan years.
+The fair value of plan assets was \$319,176,000 and \$269,403,000 at December 31, 2019 and December 31, 2018, respectively.